zeroed-tech/LibGDX-QR/README.md

 ### IOS
 * Add `QRCode.init(new IOSQRCodeNativeInterface());` to `IOSLauncher.java`
-* Add the following value to `info.plist`
+* Add the following value to `info.plist`.
+Feel free to change the text between `<string></string>`
 ```
 <key>NSCameraUsageDescription</key>
 <string>Needed to support QR code scanning</string>
 ```

+### Custom
+Do you want to support a platform that I haven't?
+Do you think my Android Activity or IOS View Controller looks horrible (I don't blame you)?
+Feel free to make your own!
+To do so simply implement `NativeInterface`, perform your QR scanning login and be sure to call `QRCode.QRCodeScanned(code);` when you're done.

 # Terminology
 I haven't read the QR spec so I've almost certainly gotten the terminology wrong in the code.
 Here is what I've referred to everything as:

 * Block - a single square of the QR code
-* Eye - the large (7x7) squares in the top left and right and the bottom left corners
+* Eye - the large (7x7) squares in the top left, top right and bottom left corners

-# Usage
+# Usage - Generation
 Start by creating a QRGenerator and specifying a block size (the number of pixels each square should take up:
 ```java
 QRGenerator generator = new QRGenerator(15)